 That’s not our life now, but we have 5 boys to try to keep fed and whom we’d eventually like to send to college.
 We have always lived on a budget.
 Thus, I wanted to share with those who connect to the budget-living life, but want more for themselves and their families than inexpensive TV dinners and non-food food.

-Tip #1 – Stick to Your List, and Waste not, Want not
+Tip #1 – Stick to Your List

-Secondly, your food is literally edible cash.
-You spent that hard earned money on those groceries, don’t let it go to the trash can!
-The average American throws out $640 of food a year.
-That’s roughly $50 a month in the trash!Having a meal plan, making a list and sticking to it prevents that waste.
-Also, in our house, the weekend is the time I use up all the leftovers or cook up about-to-spoil veggies.
-Not gonna eat it right away?
+Your food is basically edible cash.
+You spent hard-earned money on those groceries, don’t let it go to the trash can!
+The average American throws out $640 worth of food a year.
+That’s roughly $50 a month, tossed right in the trash.
+Having a meal plan, making a list, and sticking to it prevents that waste.
+On weekends, I use up all the leftovers or cook up about-to-spoil veggies.
+Not gonna eat something right away?
 Freeze it!
 Most cooked foods can last months in the freezer.

 Tip #3 – Make it Yourself!